• Skip to primary navigation

 •

-Home » Einkorn Flour » Einkorn Flour Homemade Tortillas
+Home » From Scratch » Soft & Thin Homemade Tortillas

-Homemade tortillas are a breeze to whip up and wow even the toughest critics.
-These thin and soft tortillas made with einkorn will not only taste great for your next meal, but they freeze well so you can make them in batches and have them on hand any time!
+Easy Homemade Tortillas are a breeze to whip up and will impress even the toughest critics!
+These thin and soft tortillas made with einkorn flour (or any wheat) are perfect for your next Mexican or Tex-Mex meal.
+Plus, they freeze well so you can make them in batches and have them on hand any time!

 We ended up using them for quesadillas and everything was fine.